classgraph/classgraph/README.md

  * classpath that have the specified annotation.
  *
  * @param annotation
- *            The class annotation to match.
+ *            The class annotation that classes need to have in order to match.
  * @param classAnnotationMatchProcessor
  *            the ClassAnnotationMatchProcessor to call when a match is found.
  */